maomao0217/maomao0217/README.md

-## Hi there 👋, I am Huamao Xie.
+## Hi there 👋, I am Huamao Xie (谢华茂).
 My research focuses on combining neural networks with evolutionary algorithms to solve real-world multi-objective scheduling optimization problems.

 <!--
 **maomao0217/maomao0217** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.